genakrikadil/wendy_addams_bot/README.md

 Jan 04 2025

 - updated 'Docker' version (bug fixes)
-- cleaned "Assistant: Assistant:" in ollama responces (see ask_llama.py)
+- cleaned "Assistant:" in ollama responces (see ask_llama.py)
 - it prints version of the code when user enters "version".
 Added vesion.py file where the current version of the code written

+Jan 06 2025

+- when user enters "?" it prints the list of awailable commands
+- added possibility to switch ollama models from prompt
+- general logic cleanup, created "globals.py" file to manage "cusomizabe" constants, version number moved to that file.
+File "versions" deleted.